Prathamesh-Dukare/Stackoverflow-Error-Search/README.md

 # Stackoverflow-Error-Search
 A tool that will execute a Python program and check for errors during execution.
 If there are errors, the tool will search for Stack Overflow threads that relate to the errors and open them as tabs in a web browser.
+Checkout the demo video of this project : [Here](https://youtu.be/bEPQp4KoU-E)